RohiniJ1204/docker-blog-project/README.md

 # Docker Node.js + MySQL Project

 ## Description
-This project is a simple Node.js application connected to a MySQL database, running entirely inside Docker containers.
-Docker Compose is used to orchestrate multiple containers, handle networking, and manage persistent database storage.
+A simple Node.js application containerized using Docker and orchestrated with Docker Compose.
+This project demonstrates how to package an application with all its dependencies and run it consistently across different environments.

 ---